-Keep up to date with the latest versions of PC-Gentec-EO software and BLU mobile application to get the newest features and options.
+Keep up to date with the latest versions of the PC-Gentec-EO software and the BLU mobile application to get the newest features and options.
 As new and improved versions of the device's firmware are created, it is in your best interest to update your BLU.
 The latest device firmware can be downloaded from the Gentec-EO website at https://gentec-eo.com/downloads.
-Go to the Downloads section.
 Find the file that corresponds to your BLU and follow our simple, easy-to-use instructions.